Genetic Testing for Autism

 The option is yours

 The decision of getting genetic testing is entirely up to you and your family.
-We recommend having an open discussion with your doctor first.
+Have an open discussion with your doctor first.
 Then you can have all the information you need to choose what is right for you.

-Although the majority of families agree to have testing when offered by their doctors, some families elect not to have genetic testing.
-We understand and appreciate their reasons, which have included:
+Although the majority of families agree to have testing when offered by their doctors, some families elect not to have genetic testing for understandable reasons, including: